 - Football - San Francisco 49ers, Oakland Raiders

 Or watch sports on campus: Stanford Athletics

-Or participate in recreational sports on campus: Stanford Athletics Physical Education, Recreation and Wellness.
+Or participate in recreational sports on campus: Stanford Recreation & Wellness.
 Our campus is also home to the Stanford University Golf Course, which is consistently rated one of the finest courses in the world.